ajwdewit/agera5tools/doc/user_guide.rst

 ---------------------------------

 First of all, a location needs to be created where agera5tools can store the configuration file, data, logs and temporary storage.
 In this setup we assume that this will be under `/data/agera5/`.
-An SQLite database will then be created under `/data/agera5/agera5.db`, log files will reside under `/data/agera5/logs/`, NetCDF files downloaded from the Climate Data Store will go under `/data/agera5/ncfiles` while CSV exports and temporary files go under `/data/agera5/csv` and `/data/agera5/tmp`.
+A DuckDB database will then be created under `/data/agera5/agera5.ddb`, log files will reside under `/data/agera5/logs/`, NetCDF files downloaded from the Climate Data Store will go under `/data/agera5/ncfiles` while CSV exports and temporary files go under `/data/agera5/csv` and `/data/agera5/tmp`.